iqureshi123/iqureshi123/README.md

 running a 1970s CPU in your browser.

 Most of what I know about writing software came from one habit: proving it works.
-At **AfterQuery (YC25)** I write SWE-bench-style training tasks for frontier AI models, reading real bugs in real codebases and building test harnesses that can tell a correct fix from a plausible-looking one.
-That's stuck with me.
-If I say something works, I've run it.
+At **AfterQuery (YC25)** I wrote SWE-bench-style training tasks for frontier AI models, reading real bugs in codebases and building test harnesses that can tell a correct fix.

 **Right now**